MicrosoftDocs/win32/desktop-src/Msi/client-productcode.md

 ---
-Description: 'The client product of the component in question.' ms.assetid: '14538e8b-3a7f-4d73-8c54-a0f83b013a42'
+Description: The client product of the component in question. ms.assetid: 14538e8b-3a7f-4d73-8c54-a0f83b013a42
-title: 'Client.ProductCode property'
+title: Client.ProductCode property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Client.ProductCode property

 The client product of the component in question.
-This property calls the [**MsiEnumClientsEx**](msienumclientsex.md) function.
+This property calls the [**MsiEnumClientsEx**](/windows/win32/Msi/nf-msi-msienumclientsexa?branch=master) function.

 **[Windows Installer 4.5 or earlier](not-supported-in-windows-installer-4-5.md):** Not supported.
 This property is available beginning with Windows Installer 5.0.